Important Voter Information and Tips

 Click here for information on military and overseas voting.

-Please submit your online registration or return your vote-by-mail application to your local election official at least seven (7) days before Election Day to receive ballot for that election.
+Please return your vote-by-mail application to your local election official at least seven (7) days before Election Day to receive ballot for that election.
 Please note that the deadline is a “received by” deadline.

 Where Can I Get More Voting Related Information?